Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 As explained in the introduction a **channel** is no more than a "snapshot" of the nixpkgs reference repository.

 The **components** attribute is important since it allows you to distinguish different configurations of the same library.
-Here for example, you can choose between different version of boost (1.55, 1.59 ...) or between different configuration of the same version of boost (1.62 with or without python and with python 2 or python 3 bindings).
+Here for example, you can choose between different versions of boost (1.55, 1.59 ...) or between different configurations of the same version of boost (1.62 with or without python and with python 2 or python 3 bindings).

 Notice also that different packages (different by their attributes) may have the same name (e.g. boost-1.62.0).